sanjay-thakur/Number-Recognition/README.md

 ## Acknowledgements

-- The MNIST dataset is provided by [mention the source].
+- The MNIST dataset is provided by [Kaggle](https://www.kaggle.com).
-- [List any other resources or libraries you've used or referenced.]

 Feel free to explore the code and adapt it for your own projects or learning purposes!